Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

     ![Add Renamer](assets/ss_add_renamer.png)

   - The **Pipeline Creation Help Bar** should appear after selecting the line connecting the two stages.
-    - On the dropdown menu, choose the Field Renamer processor.
+    - On the drop-down menu, choose the Field Renamer processor.
-    - If the Pipeline Creation Help Bar does not appear:
+    - _If the Pipeline Creation Help Bar does **not** appear_:
       - use the **Stage Library Panel** on the right, search for ``Field Renamer``, and click on it.
 This should add a **Field Renamer** processor to the canvas.
       - delete the connection between **Orders** and **Trash**
       - connect **Orders** to the **Field Renamer**